wedevelopnl/silverstripe-installer/README.md

 * `git clone https://github.com/thewebmen/silverstripe-installer project-name/`
 * `cd project-name`
-* Change the host ports in `docker-compose.yml`, `env.docker` and in this readme to an unused number
+* Change the host ports in `docker-compose.yml`, `.env` and in this readme to an unused number (1 to 65535)
+* Create a `.npmrc` with FontAwesome PRO keys (key found in BitWarden)
-* Run docker-compose up
+* Run `docker-compose up`
 * Change the project name and description in `package.json`
 * Change the project name and description in `composer.json`
 * Change the name of this readme file and remove the "How to use and Important notice" chapter
 * Change the stable releases in `composer.json` to the installed minor releases

+### Overriding .env and using xDebug
+If you want to override the `.env` or use xDebug, you can use the `docker-compose.override.yaml.dist` in combination with a `.env.local`.

+* `cp docker-compose.override.yaml.dist docker-compose.override.yaml`
+* create a `.env.local` with the data you don't want to get exposed
+* Change target to `php-fmp` instead of `php-fpm-dev` if you want to disable xDebug

 ### Menus